-Figure 28 shows a summary of the achieved performance in terms of single measurement precision, (relative) accuracy (in terms of spatial and spatio-temporal biases) and stability (in terms of linear bias drift / trend).
+Figure 24 shows a summary of the achieved performance in terms of single measurement precision, (relative) accuracy (in terms of spatial and spatio-temporal biases) and stability (in terms of linear bias drift / trend).

-Note that this figure contains for completeness results from previous assessments for CDR5 for products not updated for CDR6.
-These products are: SCIAMACHY products and SRON GOSAT products.
+Note that this figure contains for completeness results from previous assessments (for data set CDR5 carried out in a previous project) for products not updated for data set CDR7.
+These products are the SCIAMACHY products and the SRON GOSAT products.
 See corresponding CDR5 documents (ATBD GHG, 2021; PQAR GHG, 2021; PUGS GHG, 2021).

-As can be seen, the achieved single observation random error (or precision) is close to 17 ppb, which is the breakthrough (B) requirement, for the GOSAT and the EMMA products.
-For product CH4\GO2\SRFP the precision is near 20 ppb and for product CH4\GO2\SRPR the precision is slightly larger than 20 ppb.
+The achieved single observation random error (or precision) is close to 17 ppb, which is the breakthrough (B) requirement, for the GOSAT and the EMMA products.
+For products CH4\GO2\SRFP and CH4\GO2\SRPR the precision is close to 20 ppb.

 The systematic error (relative accuracy) threshold (T) requirement is "better than 10 ppb".
-The achieved performance is around 5 ppb for the GOSAT and the EMMA products and product $CH4\GO2\SRFP$ .
-For product $CH4\GO2\SRPR$ the estimated accuracy depends on assessment method and is in the range 5-10 ppb.
+The achieved performance is around 5 ppb.

 Stability is very good for all GOSAT products and the EMMA product.
 For these products no significant linear bias drift has been detected.
 The probability that the threshold (T) stability requirement of 3 ppb/year is met is close to 100% for these products.
-The probability is much less for the two GOSAT-2 products (58% for the FP product and 50% for the PR product, but note that these products only cover relatively short time periods).
+The probability is less for the two GOSAT-2 products (58% for the FP product and 57% for the PR product; but note that these products only cover relatively short time periods).

-Figure 24 - Overview data quality assessment results for Level 2 XCH2 data products.
+Figure 24 - Overview data quality assessment results for Level 2 XCH4 data products.
 The green bars refer to the "Quality Assessment / Quality control" (QA/QC) results as described in this document.
 The red bars refer to results obtained by the data providers (DPs), as described in separate Annexes (see Sect.
 6).
 The blue bars result from an assessment using the EMMA method (see Sect.
 2.2.5).
 For "Accuracy" and "Stability" also the numerical values for the "Probability that TR is met" are given (computed as mean value if more than one value (bar) exists).
-Also listed (in grey on the right hand side) is the uncertainty of the reference data as used for the Target Requirements (TR) assessment.
+Also listed (in grey on the right-hand side) is the uncertainty of the reference data as used for the Target Requirements (TR) assessment.
 The listed values for products generated in previous C3S projects (products CH4\SCI\WFMD, CH4\SCI\IMAP, CH4\GOS\SRFP and CH4\GOS\SFPR) are listed here for completeness but have not been updated (for details see PQAR GHG, 2021).

-C3S Level 2 products: XCH4 (CDR6)
+C3S Level 2 products: XCH4 (CDR7)

-Michael.Buchwitz@iup.physik.uni-bremen.de, 15-Jul-2022
+Michael.Buchwitz@iup.physik.uni-bremen.de, 18-Aug-2023